gaps-closure/mules/specification.md

 1. CLE for C/C++ is based on pre-processor directives; a GAPS-unaware compiler can ignore the directives and compile the code (but without MLS constraints)
 2. CLE directives have the following syntax:
    ```
-   #pragma cle def JLABEL CLE-JSON // assign a label to a CLE JSON object
+   #pragma cle def LABEL CLE-JSON // assign a label to a CLE JSON object
-   #pragma cle JLABEL|CLE-JSON  // apply either the label or the inline CLE JSON object to next statement
+   #pragma cle LABEL              // apply to the next statement
-   #pragma cle begin LABEL JLABEL|CLE-JSON // open a block and apply to the block
+   #pragma cle begin LABEL        // open a block and apply to the block
    #pragma cle end LABEL          // close the block
    ```
-3.	`LABEL` and `JLABEL` are arbitrary user-declared symbols using ASCII characters with pattern `[a-z][A-Za-z0-9_]*`
+3.	`LABEL` is an arbitrary user-declared symbol using ASCII characters with pattern `[a-z][A-Za-z0-9_]*`
 4.	`CLE-JSON` is a JSON document with syntax described later
-5. User may optionally define a `CLE-JSON` document and assign it a user-friendly label using `def`
-6. Directives can be top-level, on-function, on-statement, on-struct, on-field, and on-block
+5. Directives can apply to the next statement or to a block if usign begin/end
+6. Directives (either next statement or block) can be applied to variable, record (struct, class, union), field of record, struct or class field, type alias (typedef), function, or enum
-7. Comments and empty lines can occur between the pragma directive and the succeeding statement, function, struct, or field, and within blocks
+7. Comments and empty lines can occur between the pragma directive and the succeeding statement and also within blocks
-8. Top-level directives apply to the entire file, but could be restricted by the `CLE-JSON` to specific types (most useful when restricting to types)
-9. Top-level directives in header files apply only to definitions and declarations in the header file itself, and not to the importing files **[clarify, discuss and revisit]**
-10. On-struct directives apply to the next struct declaration
-11. On-field directives apply to the next field of a struct or class
-12. On-function directives apply to the next function definition  or declaration in header file
-13. On-statement directives apply to the next statement
-14. On-block directives demarcate a block of code, which may contain statements and/or functions at the top-level, or statements within a function
-15. A block is opened and closed using the following syntax:
+8. A block is opened and closed using the following syntax:
    ```
    #pragma cle begin LABEL CLE-JSON
    [C/C++ statements and/or functions]
    #pragma cle end LABEL
    ```
-16. Blocks cannot be defined within a statement or within a struct
-17. Blocks can be nested to arbitrary depth
+9. Blocks can be nested to arbitrary depth
-18. The `CLE-JSON` at the beginning of a block applies to the entire block unless overridden by an inner block
+10. The `CLE-JSON` at the beginning of a block applies to the entire block unless overridden by an inner block
-19.	`CLE-JSON` is a JSON document with the following structure:
+11.	`CLE-JSON` is a JSON document with the following structure:
 <pre><code>{
  <b>“level”:</b>  &ltstring>,                        // any one of multiple security levels specified in GSPS file with total ordering
  <b>“markcode”:</b> &ltBoolean>,                     // annotation applies to code/computation if True, else only to data optional, useful if function/algorithm is classified at specified level